DanielLimasP/ai-store-api/README.md

 }
 ```
 <pre>
 /auth/signin                [POST]                      Returns a JWT if valid pin is sent
 </pre>
 ```json
 {
     "pin": "5431"
 }
 ```

 <pre>
-/auth/new-pin          [POST]                     Changes the pin of a store
+/auth/new-pin               [POST]                      Changes the pin of a store.
+It needs the x-access-token header.
 </pre>
 ```json
 {